-The information provided here is meant to give you a general idea about each of the medicine groups listed below.
+The information provided here is meant to give you a general idea about each of the medication groups listed below.
 Only the most general side effects are included, so ask your doctor if you need to take any special precautions.
-Use each of these medicines only as recommended by your doctor, and according to the instructions provided.
+Use each of these medications only as recommended by your doctor, and according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

-The main antithyroid medicines are the thionamides:
+The main antithyroid medications are the thionamides:

 Methimazole is the preferred drug of choice because of its reduced risk of adverse events.
-Another plus is that the medicine only needs to be taken once daily.
+Another plus is that the medication only needs to be taken once daily.
 Propylthiouracil is usually taken three times a day.
-This medicine is considered the second choice.
+This medication is considered the second choice.
 But, if you are in your first trimester of pregnancy or if you cannot take methimazole, your doctor may have you take propylthiouracil.
 Carbimazole is yet another option to treat hyperthyroidism.

 Possible side effects include: